Launch Aviatrix Controller Manually¶

 Before you launch the controller with IAM role, you must first create 2 IAM roles and its associated policies.
 Follow this link to have them setup.
 Then go to https://aws.amazon.com/marketplace, search for “Aviatrix” and select the image type you wish to launch.

 Note if you select the BYOL image, you need a customer ID from Aviatrix for launching gateways.
-Send email to email@example.com or firstname.lastname@example.org to request a customer ID.
+Send email to firstname.lastname@example.org or open a support ticket at Aviatrix Support Portal (https://support.aviatrix.com) to request a customer ID.

 Customer ID is not needed if you select utility images such as “5 Connections” and “10 Connections”.